jeremiah-shaulov/deno_php_world/README.md

 await exit();
 ```

-At the end of Deno script, it's nice to call `exit()`.
+It's important to call `exit()` at the end of Deno script.
 This function terminates the interpreter, and frees all the resources.
-After this function called, the `php_world` can be used again, and a new instance of the interpreter will be spawned.
+After this function called, `php_world` can be used again, and a new interpreter instance will be spawned.
 It's OK to call `exit()` several times.
-If `settings.stdout` is set to `piped` (see below), calling `exit()` may be necessary to let Deno script exit naturally at it's end, and not awaiting for PHP output.

-If function's result is not awaited-for, the function will work in the background, and if it throws exception, this exception will come out on next operation awaiting.
-After exception occures, all further operations in current microtask iteration will be skipped (see below).

 ### Global constants